jdtsmith/autoftp/README.md

 ## Avoiding soft reset

 A simple way of "starting from scratch" is to soft-reset your MicroPython board with `Ctrl-D`.
 This has the nice property of re-starting MicroPython with a clean slate without a full hardware boot.
-But it also kills off your FTP server, etc.  A better way is to `re-run` your file after uploading it, for example using a simple script (defined in your `main.py`, for example), like:
+But it also kills off your FTP server, etc.  While `autoftp` will re-connect, a better way is to `re-run` your file after uploading it, for example using a simple script (defined in your `main.py`, for example), like:

 ```python
 def unload(mod):